 While users can message each other directly and join groups, this could also be a good theme to use for a small, niche community centered around one topic.
 Rather than a massive social network where people connect individually, a community site where everyone can interact with each other and share a common interest could work well with Buddy.

 The Buddy theme has been around for years and is still updated frequently.
 This makes it extremely dependable.
 In spite of its age, it still looks totally modern and likely will for more years to come.
 The bbPress integration means you can easily include a forum on your site too, and Buddy includes lots of shortcodes for inserting special content into any post or page.

 Socialize is an excellent theme for building a website with lots of social features.
 Based on the design you see in the demo, this BuddyPress theme will work best for a site with a lot of editorial content as well.

 I would recommend using Socialize if you wanted to mobilize a community around a specific cause or niche.
+It could be used sort of like a crowdfunding website.
 You can publish and promote content to your network while also hosting a social platform on the same site.
 Users can follow each other, customize their profiles, and even directly message each other, With live notifications, the site really feels alive with an active community.